 Traveling with kids in Indonesia

-For first time travelers to Indonesia, though, there are a few things to keep in mind which I think would make the visit a bit easier and less stressful.
+For first time travelers to Indonesia, though, there are a few things to keep in mind to make your visit a bit easier and less stressful.
 Below is a list of six things you should know about traveling with kids in Indonesia.

-On my past trips to Indonesia, I often relied on taxis to get me from place to place.
-I’m realizing on this trip, though, that there are plenty of other ways to get around with kids in Indonesia.
-So far, our favorite mode of transportation was the becak in Yogyakarta (Indonesia’s version of a pedicab).
-There was something fun about all of us piling into the seat of the becak and coasting through Yogya’s streets with the wind blowing through our hair.
+On past trips to Indonesia, I often relied on taxis to get me from place to place.
+However, that there are plenty of other ways to get around with kids in Indonesia.
+In the city of Yogyakarta, the becak (Indonesia’s version of a pedicab) is a popular transportation option.
+And in the big city of Jakarta, bajais (motorized auto rickshaws) play a similar role of taking people around the city for short distances.

 This thinking outside of the box when it comes to transportation also extends to longer distances.
 Rather than dealing with a plane, a fun (and cheap) way to travel through Indonesia is by train.
 For less than $100, we were able to buy four Executive class tickets for train travel between Yogyakarta and Jakarta.